gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

+Day 3
+- The spindle from day 2 was a getting damaged by the friction so we had to change it and found a small wheel at Servei Estacio that we could attach to the motor shaft
-Diode to make sure the current flows only in one direction as we are here using a motor as a generator
+- We added a diode to make sure the current flows only in one direction as we are here using a motor as a generator
+- We added also a capacitor to make the voltage more steady
+- We made a small wood support to attach the motor to the bike

+Next steps
+- Add fruses
+- Make a more stable support
+- Add a dimmer

 ### Build of Materials
 - Vintage second hand home bike